blastomussa/crayon-python-sdk/readme.md

 This project is an SDK for Crayon's CloudIQ API that can be used in Python scripts and applications.
 Provides a simple interface for individuals who are inexperienced in C# to test Cloud IQ API calls with Python.
+The goal is to make this package available on PyPi via pip.

 **Use at your own risk.
-Only use POST, PUT, PATCH and DELETE methods if you understand the consequense, PUT and PATCH are completely untested.**
+Only use POST, PUT, PATCH and DELETE methods if you understand the consequenses**

 MIT License: https://github.com/blastomussa/crayon-python-sdk/blob/master/LICENSE